Configure SAP services to log outsite of journald

 Reload and restart all the services

-As a last step the systemd daemon should be reloaded and rsyslog should be restarted to get all the changes adopted.
+As a last step the systemd daemon should be reloaded, the helper-service has to enable and start once and rsyslog should be restarted.
+With that we get all the changes adopted.

 Please keep in mind that especially on a high log message rate, the restart of rsyslog can case lost of some messages.